solarslurpi/GrowBuddies/docs/vpdbuddy.rst

 VPDBuddy
 ********

 VPDBuddy works to make sure the Vapor Pressure Deficit (VPD) is within an "ideal" range.
+The source for the ideal range is the Flu Cultivation Guide.